James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 stack).
 The one principled knob left before committing the 10h run: **scale-only per- scan normalization** (divide by per-scan std, DO NOT subtract the mean) on ALL channels.
-This absorbs the magnitude statistics shift (crosstalk's need) while preserving the direction (fog's need) — the cleaner, more general version of the channel-restricted fix, no channel selection required.
+This absorbs the magnitude statistics shift (crosstalk's need) while preserving the direction (fog's need), the cleaner, more general version of the channel-restricted fix, no channel selection required.
 Implemented as `supcon_vib_dglsspp_inputin_in_scale` and verified: scale-only keeps per-scan means non-zero (direction preserved) with stds ~1, vs full IN which erases the means.